perpetualintelligence/.github/profile/README.md

 This is the official GitHub account for Perpetual Intelligence's managed services, cross-platform frameworks, and developer tools.

 ### Products
-#### [oneterminal](https://github.com/perpetualintelligence/oneterminal): The most flexible cross-platform framework for building modern terminals.
+#### [oneterminal](https://github.com/perpetualintelligence/oneterminal): The most flexible cross-platform framework for building modern CLI and terminal apps.
 #### [oneimlx](https://github.com/perpetualintelligence/oneimlx): The most flexible cross-platform framework for building licensing and permission management.

 ### Platform